43. In Letting Go of Selfishness, I Am Liberated

 It was in June of 2018 when Brother Zhang joined our team to partner with me in my duty.
-At the time I thought, “I’ve been doing this duty for a while now, so I’ve got a grasp on the principles and I’ve seen some results.
+At the time I thought, “I’ve been doing this duty for a while now, so I’ve gotten a grasp on the principles and I’ve seen some results.
 Maybe at some point I’ll leave this team to take on a greater responsibility.
 I need to help Brother Zhang get up to speed as quickly as possible so that he can take on the work within our team.”
 I proceeded to teach him the basic skills I’d learned in my duty.
-Three months later I saw that Brother Zhang had a basic grasp of everything and he was making really rapid progress.
-At that point I started to feel threatened, thinking, “Brother Zhang has been improving so quickly in his duty.
+Three months later, I saw that Brother Zhang had a basic grasp of everything and he was making really rapid progress.
+At that point, I started to feel threatened, thinking, “Brother Zhang has been improving so quickly in his duty.
 If this continues, won’t he soon surpass me?
 If the leader finds out how fast his progress is, won’t he give him an important position?”
 When this occurred to me, I thought to myself, “No, I need to hold back.
 I can’t share everything I know with him anymore.”
 From then on in our work, when I found Brother Zhang’s skills were a little lacking, I just told him a few superficial things without fully sharing my knowledge.
-I was aware that it wasn’t the right thing to do, but then I thought about the old saying, “A student will usurp the teacher’s place.”
+I was aware that it wasn’t the right thing to do, but then I thought about the old saying, “Once a student knows everything the master knows, the master will lose his livelihood.”
 With him in the limelight, how could I make a good show of myself?
 I couldn’t let him overtake me.
 As we continued to work together, whatever Brother Zhang asked me about, I’d give him a partial response and keep the rest to myself.

 Not long after that, the leader sought out Brother Zhang to discuss an important task.
 My heart quickened when I heard about this.
 I thought, “I’ve been in the team longer than Brother Zhang.
 Why wouldn’t the leader want to talk to me?
 Am I not as good as him?
 I’ve been the one training him, but now he’s the golden child and I’m pushed aside.
 He’s in the limelight and I’m forgotten.
 If I keep teaching him, won’t he learn even faster?
 If he gets an important position, who will look up to me then?”
 So in our work together from then on, when I saw Brother Zhang run into difficulties, I didn’t want to help him out.
 Our progress suffered as a result of these things not being resolved in a timely fashion, and this ended up holding up the church’s work.
 I felt a little guilty and uncomfortable, but I didn’t reflect on myself at all.
 One day my armpit suddenly started itching, and I just couldn’t get it to stop.
 Even applying an ointment didn’t help.
 The next day, my arm started hurting so much I couldn’t move it.
 I realized that this condition was no coincidence, so I came before God in prayer and seeking.
 I said, “Oh God, this condition has started so suddenly.
 I know that Your good will is behind it.
 But I’m too insensitive and I don’t know what Your will is.
 Please enlighten me and guide me.”